Grimfold/frontend-nanodegree-arcade-game/README.md

 2 - How to Play
 ===============

-Use WASD or Arrow keys to move your ~~Frog~~ Weird Antenna Booblehead to the water at the top, without colliding with the beetles.
+Use WASD or Arrow keys to move your ~~Frog~~ Weird Antenna Bobblehead to the water at the top, without colliding with the beetles.